dotnet-presentations/eshop-app-workshop/labs/1-Create-Catalog-API/README.md

     ![VS Web API project template options](./img/vs-web-api-template-options.png)

+1. In the newly created project, update the package reference to `Swashbuckle.AspNetCore` to version `6.5.0`
 1. Open the `Program.cs` file of the `eShop.AppHost` project, and update it so the API project you just added is named `"catalog-api"` and has a reference to the `CatalogDB`:

     ```csharp